 My course works with such a wide range of ages because in order to be able to read well, people of all ages need the same core knowledge and skills.
-Young students need the same phonics knowledge as older people, because real books for children use the same vocabulary as books for older people!
+Young students need the same phonics knowledge as older people, because real books for children use much the same vocabulary as books for older people!

-While my course will work for school-aged children (aged about 6), I don’t usually recommend it for children younger than 4 or 5 unless they’re very keen, because most very young children are not sufficiently mentally mature to understand the underlying concepts.
+While my course will work for school-aged children (aged about 5 or 6), I don’t usually recommend it for children younger than 4 or 5 unless they’re very keen, because most very young children are not sufficiently mentally mature to understand the underlying concepts.

 But, as we all know, there are always exceptions; I know a girl who taught herself to read at the age of 2, and another who taught herself to read at the age of 3!
 But all the same, these materials were not designed to be used to teach babies to read; I think babies have more important things to learn.